Policy: Code of research conduct

 - Only destroy research data and records and primary materials in accordance with all legal and ethical obligations, and with particular concern for confidentiality, security, collaborators and verification of any publications.

-- Not destroy records, data, primary materials, or related documents and sources that may be relevant to allegations of misconduct, or challenged research results.
+- Not destroy records, data, primary materials, or related documents and sources that are relevant to allegations of misconduct, or challenged research results.

 - Ensure that primary materials are kept in safe and secure storage, and that primary research records are provided the same level of care and protection as analysed research data.

 - Maintain the confidentiality or privacy of research data and primary materials where access has been given on a confidential basis or where good practice, ethical or contractual conditions require such confidentiality.
-Data must be suitably anonymised to protect confidentiality.
+Data is suitably anonymised to protect confidentiality.

 - Maintain confidential or private data in secure locations and for electronic records, provide suitable encryption or password protection.

-- ANU researchers must take all reasonable steps to:
+- ANU researchers take all reasonable steps to:

-- Plan for the ongoing custodianship of data after the completion of research, or, in the event of departure or retirement from the University, reach agreement with the Head of School as to where such data will be located, stored and accessed.
+- plan for the ongoing custodianship of data after the completion of research, or, in the event of departure or retirement from the University, reach agreement with the Head of School as to where such data will be located, stored and accessed; and

-- Retain sufficient research data and primary materials for a time allowing reference to them by other researchers and interested parties.
+- retain sufficient research data and primary materials for a time allowing reference to them by other researchers and interested parties.
 For published research data, this should be for at least as long as interest, challenge and discussion persists following publication.
-When considering retention length, the researcher must take account of professional standards, legal requirements and contractual arrangements.
+When considering retention length, the researcher takes account of professional standards, legal requirements and contractual arrangements.

 - Additional guidance for research data and records:

-- In general the minimum period for retention shall be at least 5 years from the date of publication.
-For most clinical trials, retaining research data for 15 years or more may be necessary.
-For areas such as gene therapy, research data must be retained permanently (e.g. patient records).
-It may be appropriate not to retain data collected by coursework students in the course of assessment beyond completion, unless the work is published or further developed.
+- in general the minimum period for retention is at least 5 years from the date of publication.
+For most clinical trials, retaining research data for 15 years or more is necessary.
+For areas such as gene therapy, research data is retained permanently (e.g. patient records).
+It is not appropriate to retain data collected by coursework students in the course of assessment beyond completion, unless the work is published or further developed;

-- As a general rule, data created by ANU staff is owned by ANU in the first instance; please refer to the ANU Policy on Intellectual Property for further detail regarding ownership.
+- as a general rule, data created by ANU staff is owned by ANU in the first instance; please refer to the ANU Policy on Intellectual Property for further detail regarding ownership; and

 - For the purpose of this document the term research trainees refers to trainees at all levels – coursework students, higher degree by research students, and early-career staff conducting research.

-- ANU researchers, particularly supervisors of higher degree by research students, must:
+- ANU researchers, particularly supervisors of higher degree by research students:

-- Be satisfied that valid and accurate research is undertaken by research trainees.
+- are satisfied that valid and accurate research is undertaken by research trainees; and

-- ANU researchers must take all reasonable steps to ensure effective compliance by research trainees with the Responsible Conduct of Research Policy and this Code.
+- take all reasonable steps to ensure effective compliance by research trainees with the Responsible Conduct of Research Policy and this code.

 Dissemination, authorship and publication of research

-- Correct the record as soon as possible, where the researcher becomes aware of misleading or inaccurate statements about their work.
+- correct the record as soon as possible, where the researcher becomes aware of misleading or inaccurate statements about their work; and

-- ANU researchers must take all reasonable steps to:
+- ANU researchers take all reasonable steps to:

-- Avoid discussion of research findings prior to testing through peer review; or during such discussions clearly advise that the results are interim and are not peer reviewed.
+- avoid discussion of research findings prior to testing through peer review; or during such discussions clearly advise that the results are interim and are not peer reviewed; and

 - Additional guidance for dissemination, authorship and publication of research:

-- Authorship criteria are discipline-dependent, however they must be based on substantial contributions in a combination of: conception and design of the project; analysis and interpretation of research data; drafting significant parts of the work or critically revising it so as to contribute to the interpretation.
+- authorship criteria are discipline-dependent, however they are based on substantial contributions in a combination of: conception and design of the project; analysis and interpretation of research data; drafting significant parts of the work or critically revising it so as to contribute to the interpretation;

-- ANU researchers are expected to participate in peer review, and must:
+- ANU researchers are expected to participate in peer review, and:

-- Not permit personal prejudice to influence the peer review process, and not introduce considerations that are not relevant to the review criteria
+- do not permit personal prejudice to influence the peer review process, and do not introduce considerations that are not relevant to the review criteria;

-- Not take undue or calculated advantage of knowledge obtained during the peer review process.
+- do not take undue or calculated advantage of knowledge obtained during the peer review process;

-- Not participate in peer review outside their areas of expertise
+- do not participate in peer review outside their areas of expertise;

-- Not seek to interfere with or influence a peer review process whilst their work is undergoing peer review.
+- do not seek to interfere with or influence a peer review process whilst their work is undergoing peer review; and

 - Requirements covered in Ethics, Permits and other Approvals apply to clinical trials.